KDE/digikam-doc/README.md

 See the [CI/CD section](https://invent.kde.org/documentation/digikam-doc/-/pipelines) for details.

+# Directories Hierarchy

+- LICENSES : host all licenses used in the project.
+- digikam  : host the main digiKam docbook and png files for the handbook.
+- po       : link to handbook translations files.
+- showfoto : host the Showfoto docbook files, the digiKam Image Editor stand alone version.
+             Mostly of the Showfoto documentation are shared with the digiKam documentation implementation.
+- project  : host some helpers scripts.

+# Translations

+The documentations are internationalized by KDE translators teams.
+In this repository, only the native English version is maintenained and text are writted in DocBook container.
+These files are parsed daily by scripts to extract strings to translate.
+Contents is exported to dedicated containers for translators.

+When translations are updated, files are re-injected back by others scripts to compile internationalized versions of DocBook files, linked in po/ sub-directories of this project for future conversion to HTML/PDF or for packaging.

+This project is not involved to translations workflow.
+Please contact [KDE translation teams](https://l10n.kde.org/docs/index-script.php) if you want to contribute to the documentation internationalization.

 # File Structures

 The substructure of the help files that develop as a tree are created by <chapter> tags.